 Spiders are common in London and can be found in almost every habitat, including our homes.
 While they can be seen throughout the year, you are most likely to see spiders in late summer and autumn, when they are at their largest and looking for a mate.

 A few spiders have a habit of entering our homes.
 The most obvious example being the giant house spider which can grow quite large (leg span 6-7cm) and will hide away in the corners of rooms or under furniture.
 They can run extremely fast, which can cause surprise.
 Spiders are not generally aggressive and will attempt to escape or hide if disturbed.
 One species found in London that often attracts some media attention is the false widow spider.
-As its name suggests this spider is similar in appearance to the much more dangerous Black widow spider found in Australia however, the False Widow does NOT have any red markings, nor does it reside in the UK.
+As its name suggests this spider is similar in appearance to the much more dangerous Black widow spider found in Australia, however the False Widow does NOT have any red markings on its back.

 • Spiders have eight legs with British spiders have six or eight eyes.